 A high-converting CTA button has the following characteristics:

-- They stand out from the rest of the content on your website by size and colour
+- They stand out from the rest of the content on your website or landing pages by size and color;

 - They are accompanied by short content which explains why the user should take the action that the button calls upon